philipkiely-baseten/ai-that-works/2025-05-17-workshop-sf-twelve-factor-agents/pre-requisites/01-cli-and-agent/README.md

 <details>
     <summary>Testing with other models</summary>
-[Docs on baml clients can be found here](https://docs.boundaryml.com/guide/baml-basics/switching-llms) the BaseTen qwen client is attached to the Prompt here:
+[Docs on baml clients can be found here](https://docs.boundaryml.com/guide/baml-basics/switching-llms) the Baseten DeepSeek client is attached to the Prompt here:

 ```rust
   function DetermineNextStep(thread: string) -> DoneForNow {